magomimmo/modern-cljs/doc/tutorial-04.md

 cljs.user=>
 ```

+> NOTE 1: the main `boot` advantage over `[leiningen][15]` build tool
+> it's the ability to use one JVM only by exploiting the JVM
+> classloader.
+If you work with an `nrepl` compliant editor, you
+> should be able to connect it to the `nrepl` server launched by the
+> `boot dev` command without launching a new JVM instance.
+I
+> personally use `emacs` editor and [cider][16] only because I'm aged
+> and `emacs` is the editor I better know how to configure and use.

-We can now evaluate CLJS expressions at the bREPL.
-First we need a
+We can now evaluate CLJS expressions at the bREPL, but we first need a
 way to access the browser DOM.

 ```clj